evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ## Transportation capabilities

 The cargo capacity in the trunk is 500 liters.
 With the rear seat down, it is 1750 liters.
 On the roof, you can load up to 75kg.
-Max weight is 3135kg, and with the base weight of 2510 kg, you can max load 625 kg, including driver and passenger.
+Max weight is 3135kg, and with the base weight of 2510 kg, you can max load 625 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
-The max trailer load on a braked trailer is 2500 and unbraked 750kg.
+The maximum total weight on a braked trailer is 2500, and on unbraked, 750kg.

 <figur>